-The USDA is projecting fewer turkeys produced in 2013 than any other year in the past decade.
+USDA report shows fewer turkeys will be produced in 2013 than any other point in past decade

 The forecast for turkeys raised in the United States in 2013 is at 242 million, down 5 percent from the 253.5 million raised in 2012.
 The year 2013 will also mark the lowest number of turkeys produced in the past decade, according to the U.S. Department of Agriculture (USDA)'s Turkeys Raised report, released on September 30.